jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 It may sound like a lot and a bit convoluted, but I promise you once you've done it a few times it will make sense and you will probably never put props on in the wrong direction ever again.

 Also take note that you only need to know how to put on 1 prop with the correct pitch direction.
-If you put on prop 2 correctly, then prop 3 should be the exact same type and direction and props 1 and 4 should be same to each other, but different to 2 and 3.
+If you put on prop 2 correctly, then prop 3 should be the exact same type and direction and props 1 and 4 should be the same to each other, but different to 2 and 3.

 With those rules in mind, you can put on props all day!